Complete Guide

 Will my premium increase after making a claim?

-Making a claim typically results in higher premiums at your next renewal, usually by 20-40% depending on claim size and fault.
+Making a claim typically results in higher premiums at your next renewal, depending on claim size and fault.
 You'll also lose any no-claims bonus you've accumulated.
-However, premiums gradually decrease again after 3-5 years of claim-free driving.
+Premiums tend to decrease again after several claim-free years.
 Some insurers offer no-claims bonus protection as an optional extra.

 What modifications do I need to declare to my insurer?